SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Today our goal is to LEARNING_OBJECTIVE
 - I'm going to focus on the JavaScript ecosystem because...
   - That's where I have the most experience.
-  - But the concepts will be applicable in other language environments
+  - But the concepts we discuss will be applicable in other language environments
 - We're going to look at a five-ish front-end architectures...
   - And the patterns that make them work
 - We'll look at examples of each architecture...
   - And analyze some of their tradeoffs
-- Then we'll end with some recommendations for choosing an architecture
+- We'll end with some recommendations for choosing an architecture
 - Before leaving some time for questions at the end
 - Alright, let's kick it off with some terms...
 -->